 Subsequently, the Commerce Casino advised the Successor Agency that it has been in discussions with the Craig Realty Group Citadel, LLC, to proceed as a joint venture in pursuing a commercial development on the Land.
-The development proposal includes the construction of a sheriff's facility remain in question.
+The development proposal includes the construction of a sheriff's facility that would serve the City of Commerce and other areas in the region.
 The construction and operation of a sheriff's facility on the Land would be consistent with the current zoning, as well as the Commission's redevelopment implementation plans and the City's General Plan.
 It would also satisfy a vital public service need of the community.